Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

+\begin{suppinfo} The Supporting Information contains: computation methods, stability and magnetic transition temperatures of Fe$_2$Cl$_2$O and Fe$_2$I$_2$O, magnetic configurations, band structures with SOC and permittivity, band structures from the hybrid functional approach, energy spectra and corner modes of Fe$_2$Cl$_2$O and Fe$_2$I$_2$O nanodisks, local band gaps and linear dichroism of Fe$_2$Cl$_2$O, strain control of valley/spin and multiferroic coupling, and band structure results with different $U$ values. \end{suppinfo}

-\textbf{Acknowledgements} This work is supported by the National Natural Science Foundation of China (Grant No. 12204378), the Key Program of the Natural Science Basic Research Plan of Shaanxi Province (Grant No. 2025JC-QYCX-007), and HK PolyU start-up grant (P0057929).
+\begin{acknowledgement} The authors thank D. L. Deng for helpful discussions.
+This work is supported by the National Natural Science Foundation of China (Grant No. 12204378), the Key Program of the Natural Science Basic Research Plan of Shaanxi Province (Grant No. 2025JC-QYCX-007), and the Hong Kong Polytechnic University start-up grant (P0057929). \end{acknowledgement}